 Regular communication between home and school helps you stay informed and involved in your child's education.
-Please ensure you are using the ParentSquare app to stay aware of all school related situations and information.
+River Grove School uses ParentSquare as our main communication platform.
+Please ensure to download the ParentSquare app and monitor posts to stay up to date on pertinent school information.
 In addition, please feel free to contact your child's teacher if you have any concerns about your child's academic or behavioral progress at school.
 Your child's teacher is the best source of information and should be your first contact.
 A good working relationship between home and school helps children succeed at school.